jeffreyhanson/raptr/README.md

 devtools:::install_github('paleo13/rapr')
 ```

 Once this package has been installed, you can read through the vignette for a tutorial on how to use it.

-View it by running the R code:
+[View it here](https://github.com/paleo13/rapr/raw/master/inst/doc/rapr.pdf), or by running this R code:

 ```
 # open vignette in web browser